QuartzClient/.github/profile/README.md

-Quartz Client is a super optimized client made for the best preformance.
+Quartz Client is a super optimized Minecraft client made for the best preformance.